mlibrary/about-publishing/src/content/features/equity-justice-and-inclusion.md

 sections:
   - heading: Equity
     subheading: In order to create true equality of opportunity, equity is needed to ensure that everyone has the same chance of getting there.
+These books explore structural inequalities in areas such as education and healthcare that makes some people less able to succeed than others.
     content:
       - type: quote_slider
         book: "Bad Boys: Public Schools in the Making of Black Masculinity"